 Rationale:

-Coral Park excursions and incursions are an integral part of the wider school program.
+Coral Park camps, excursions and incursions are an integral part of the wider school program.
 The school ensures that excursions and incursions provide an enriching experience for our students and community members and are relevant to the current curriculum.

 Aims: